Daniel-KM/Omeka-S-module-ExtractText/README.md

 Used to extract text from image files (OCR).
 Requires [tesseract](https://tesseract-ocr.github.io/tessdoc/Command-Line-Usage.html).

+### xml

+Used to extract some xml from XML files.
+No requirements on most servers, else install the php extensions "xml" and "xmlreader".

 ## Disabling text extraction

 You can disable text extraction for individual extractors in the module config